You did everything you were supposed to do. You built a successful career. You made people proud.

 What it's like to work together

-We start by getting a clear view of what’s actually creating the pressure you’ve been carrying.
+We start by identifying what is actually creating the pressure you’ve been carrying.

 -